Somani-Harsh/data-science-python/README.md

-# Data Science pratice work using python language
+# Data Science using python